 2. Does a criminal charge lead to disciplinary action?

-No. A criminal charge alone does not result in the Board investigating dental care providers or taking disciplinary action.
+No. A criminal charge alone does not result in the Board investigating you or taking disciplinary action.

-Rather, the Board will initiate action against a dentist or hygienist if he/she is convicted of a crime.
+Rather, the Board will initiate action against you if you are convicted of a crime.

 Note that convictions include both felony and misdemeanor convictions that happen by way of: